FOX Super 6 Contest: Chris 'The Bear' Fallica's NFL London Game Picks, Predictions

 And if you need a little help before heading to the app to make your picks, I've got you covered.

-Read below for my thoughts on the Week 5 London Game between Cleveland and Minnesota.
+Read below for my thoughts on the Week 6 London Game between Denver and the New York Jets.

 Let's dive into the questions and my predictions below.